thiyagoocse/mycodetest/README.md

 # **README**

 ## **Introduction**
-The repository contains playwright tests that automates the below given test scenarios and the installation steps.
+The repository contains playwright (python) tests that automates the below given test scenarios and the installation steps.

+Playwright for Python was created specifically to accommodate the needs of end-to-end testing.
+The Playwright library can be used as a general purpose browser automation tool, providing a powerful set of APIs to automate web applications

+## **Usage Guide**

 **Minimum System requirements**
   > Python 3.8 or higher.